melvyn2/ThatChat/README.md

 Test Server
 -----------
-A test server is availible at 73.223.92.4 running at port 7000
+A test server is availible at 73.223.92.4 running at port 7000, with password `Test`.